tonethar/IGM-330-Fall-2018/weekly/week-11A-notes.md

 - [HW - GIF Finder (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) - you may have done this exercise before, if so, you are going to get to do it again!
 See mycourses dropbox for due date.
 - [Web Service App - Examples & Starters](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-service-app-starters.md) - this is starter code that demos how to use several web services

+## III.
+Important Deadlines

+- When is the final exam?
+  - For the online section (01), it is for the first hour of the regularly scheduled final exam time for the course (see SIS for date and time)
+  - sections 02 & 03, the final exam is on the last day of class, Thursday December 6th
+- When is the final project due?
+  - For all sections, it is due during the regularly scheduled final exam time for the course (see SIS for date/time and location)

 <hr><hr>

 | <-- Previous Unit | Home | Next Unit -->